BrAtUkA/PySockets-p2p/README.md

  Current Clients:  0

 ```
+This will Bind the Server To The Given ip and port, This Will Listen For Incoming Requests from both Hosts and Clients, and manage Data Accordingly

 # Hosting and Adding Address to The Server:
 Hosts Can add thier address to the Server by Running The Following Command:
 ```